lunarway/crashlytics2humio/README.md

 # Crashlytics incidents to Humio

-This project forwarads Crashlytics incident notifications to Humio.
+This project forwards Crashlytics incident notifications to Humio.

 This is considered in *alpha* stage.
 APIs and usage will change.